CodingBobby/codingbobby.github.io/uses.md

 - **selfhosted *Nextcloud* server:**
 Used to access most of my files from multiple devices except those from software development (too many files that change too quickly, I also only develop on my Mac); runs on old and weak hardware that doesn't consume too much power.

+- **selfhosted *Navidrome* server:**
+As my digital music collection is far too large to fully carry on my laptop, I access them through the musicplayer Sonixd connected to the Navidrome server which links to the flac-files on the Nextcloud drive.

 - ***Wakatime*:**
 Plugin for text editors to record coding time.